maheshkulalb/ESP32-C3FH4-/README.md

 * **Thickness:1.57mm**
 * **Impedance Control:Yes**

-## License
-This hardware design is released under the **[Insert Chosen License, e.g., CERN Open Hardware Licence Version 2 - Permissive (CERN-OHL-P)]**.

-You are free to use, modify, and distribute this design, including for commercial manufacturing, provided you include the original attribution.
+You are free to use, modify, and distribute this design